Anoop0102/Hotel_Management_System_MS/README.md

 Testing of all services, including CRUD operations, was conducted using *Postman*.
 Each service was tested independently and in integration to ensure smooth communication and data consistency across the system.

-## Conclusion

-This hotel booking system uses microservices architecture and service discovery with *Eureka Server* to provide an efficient solution for managing hotels, bookings, and payments.
-By using Spring Boot and integrating service discovery, the system is designed for scalability and reliability.